Robbie Neilson: Club career

-Hearts
+Heart of Midlothian

 Born in Paisley, Renfrewshire.
 Neilson was originally attached to Rangers, through their Boys Club system.
 He joined Hearts' youth academy aged 16.
 Neilson won the Scottish Youth Cup in a Hearts side that included captain Scott Severin under manager Peter Houston in 1998.

 He had time on loan at Cowdenbeath in 1999.
 In August 2002, Neilson joined Dumfries club Queen of the South on loan.
 He helped the club consolidate their Scottish First Division status and win the 2002 Scottish Challenge Cup Final after winning 2–0 over Brechin City.
 Neilson made 17 appearances for Queens including a man of the match performance at Clyde.
 He returned to Tynecastle Stadium in January 2003.

 A high point in his career came in 2004 with his match-winning goal in Hearts' 2–1 away win over FC Basel in the UEFA Cup, his first in any competition for the club.
-He scored his first league goal for Hearts in a 3–1 win over Livingston later that season.
+He scored his first and only league goal for Hearts in a 3–1 win over Livingston later that season.
 He played all 120 minutes of the 2006 Scottish Cup Final, which Hearts won on penalties against Gretna.

 Neilson was awarded a testimonial match by Hearts in 2008.

 On 4 February 2009, he was given the role of Hearts' captain after the departure of Christophe Berra.
 Manager Csaba László did not start contract talks with Neilson until the season drew to a close.
 As a result of the new wage structure at Hearts, Neilson and the club could not reach an agreement for a new contract.